How To Stay Safe Online

 Personally, I prefer Thunderbird for reasons of both security and ease of use.
 Alternatives include SeaMonkey and Mailbird.

-It is safer to view email as plain text mode.
+It is safer to view email in plain text mode.
 There are exploits that only work when you view email as HTML.

 Learn to be safely skeptical